 Dr. Mark E. Roberts joined ORU in 1999 as a reference librarian and director of the Holy Spirit Research Center, after nearly eight years of publishing books and several years of pastoring and teaching college.
-Before becoming dean, he initiated digitizing HSRC (and other ORU) materials to share globally through ORU’s Digital Showcase (http://DigitalShowcase.ORU.eduopens new window), the university’s digital institutional repository.
+Before becoming dean, he initiated digitizing HSRC (and other ORU) materials to share globally through ORU’s Digital Showcase (opens new windowhttp://DigitalShowcase.ORU.edu), the university’s digital institutional repository.

 President Wilson appointed him Dean of Learning Resources in June 2017, after the retirement of the library’s beloved founding dean, Dr. William Jernigan, who served 52 years.

 Dean Roberts’ focus for the ORU Library is fourfold: promoting study and deeper reading by students; managing for greatest benefit the growth of Library’s print and digital collections; enchanting users with innovative technologies that can transform teaching and learning; and planning for a new library.